maaz-0/r365-challenge-calculator/README.md

 ## Rules

-- Numbers greater than 1000 are ignored
+- Numbers greater than the upper bound (default 1000) are ignored
+  - Upper bound can be configured with --upper-bound flag
 - Negative numbers:
   - Not allowed by default
   - Can be enabled with --allow-negative flag